sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 Another such detail would be accounts of the Sun having a certain anomalic trajectory, which is contained in the biblical Joshua cataclysm.

+Historical continuity of significant continued human activity may be the easiest way to "disprove" an ECDO event.
+Still, it could have proved the spur for significant immigration and war, and such difficulty would make it difficult to document the event in detail, although it would have likely passed down in oral tradition.

 ## Overview

 High-certainty ECDO-like geomagnetic-excursion cataclysms: